-Located in the Central Dalmatia region, Omis is packed with fun-filled activities, such as canoeing, canyoning, zip lining, trekking, horseback riding, fishing, sea kayaking, paintballing, and paragliding.
+Omis is packed with fun-filled activities in the Central Dalmatia region, such as canoeing, canyoning, zip-lining, trekking, horseback riding, fishing, and sea kayaking paintballing, and paragliding.

-Of course, if you prefer to sit back and relax you can enjoy time on the beach and paddle in the sea, as well as enjoying several diving opportunities, but overall, Omis is a must do on your cruise itinerary, if you love a little extra natural adrenaline!
+Of course, if you prefer to sit back and relax, you can enjoy time on the beach and paddle in the sea, as well as enjoying several diving opportunities.
+Still, overall, Omis is a must-do on your cruise itinerary if you love a little extra natural adrenaline!